morganthomas/winning-arguments/winning-arguments.md

 Both of these definitions reference the word "true."
 Let's therefore turn to analyzing the meaning of the word "true," and come back to "truth" later.

 Some definitions of "true" that I found on Google are "in accordance with fact or reality" and "accurate or exact."
 These dictionary definitions don't help us get to the bottom of the issue, though; they merely replace one term we don't understand ("true") with related terms that we also don't understand ("fact," "reality," etc.).
+What we really need is a *theory* of the meaning of the word "true:" a theory that explains how the term is used, which we can examine to get insight into the meaning.

+I've only come across one theory that I can plausibly claim does this.
+This theory has been worked on by many people, including Alfred Tarski and Crispin Wright.
+The theory, at least in the form I'm presenting it, says two things:

+1. For any statement **A**: "**A**" is true if and only if **A**.
+E.g.: "water is wet" is true if and only if water is wet.
+2. Rule 1 explains the meaning of the word "true."

 ## Reasons